-deaths each year can currently be attributed to antimicrobial resistance globally1
+deaths per year are directly attributable to antimicrobial resistance globally1

 of urinary tract infections are not treatable with a regularly prescribed antibiotic2